bigandy/offline/README.md

 # Offline

-It demonstrates simple offline usage combined WP-API and $.getJSON.
+It demonstrates simple offline usage with ServiceWorker combined WP-API and $.getJSON.

 ## Running